 Economic problems are so vast, it doesn’t matter who is in the White House this upcoming January.
 Regardless of the outcome of the election, the overall economic trend cannot be reversed.
-What is needed is for people to snap out of this left-right paradigm that demonizes opposing values and become more introspectively aware of the ways in which change begins with you.
+What is needed is for people to snap out of this left-right paradigm that demonizes opposing values and becomes more introspectively aware of how change begins with you.

 “Ask not what your country can do for you, ask what you can do for your country.”
 The late JFK said it at his inaugural address almost 60 years ago, but it holds true to this day.

 The lone wolf philosophy of being ruggedly independent to a fault is detrimental and borders on self-sabotage.
-However, the idea that you could do more, give more, and be more is becoming more pervasive, especially in the younger generation, the future’s leaders, policy-makers and professionals.
+However, the idea that you could do more, give more, and be more is becoming more pervasive, especially in the younger generation, the future leaders, policy-makers, and professionals.